-I-10 Eastbound partially reopened at Whiskey Bay
+I-10 Eastbound reopened at Whiskey Bay

 Latest Weather Blog

-I-10 Eastbound partially reopened at Whiskey Bay
+I-10 Eastbound reopened at Whiskey Bay

-IBERVILLE- I-10 Eastbound at Whiskey Bay has partially reopened but congestion is still miles in length.
+IBERVILLE- I-10 Eastbound at Whiskey Bay has reopened but congestion is still miles in length.

 Officials announced Saturday morning that I-10 Eastbound was closed at Whiskey Bay due to a multi-vehicle crash.